varshitha219/Lab-Authentication/README.md

 # Face Recognition with Python and OpenCV

-Install opencv,dlib and face_recognition using below commands
+Install opencv,dlib,imutils and face_recognition using below commands

 1) pip install opencv-python
 2) pip install dlib
 3) pip install face_recognition
+4) pip install imutils

 Once the installation is done -->
 Just make sure to arrange all images in folders with each folder containing images of just one person.